patarapolw/pdf-shuffle/README.md

 ## Spaced-repetition system (SRS)

-If you are looking extending the app with SRS, you might try, [srs-sqlite](https://github.com/patarapolw/srs-sqlite), which I currently use.
+If you are looking into extending the app with SRS, you might try, [srs-sqlite](https://github.com/patarapolw/srs-sqlite), which I currently use.